Applying to long-term care

 When visiting, we encourage you to address all questions and concerns you may have.

-Veterans Affairs provides placement to veterans wishing to enter the Caribou Memorial Veterans Pavilion in St. John’s.
+Veterans Affairs provides placement to eligible veterans wishing to enter the Caribou Memorial Veterans Pavilion in St. John’s.
+Beds for non-veterans may be accessed through the single-entry system described here.

 Respite care is also coordinated through this office and requires completion of an application.